NVL 06 W — How to Start Your Novel and Keep It Going

 Although the time commitment for an online writing course is dependent upon one’s degree of participation, students should plan on investing four to six hours per week in order to gain substantial benefit from the course.

 Angela Pneuman, Former Stegner Fellow, StanfordAngela Pneuman is the author of the novel Lay It on My Heart and the short story collection Home Remedies.
-Her fiction has appeared in The Best American Short Stories, Iowa Review, New England Review, Ploughshares, Virginia Quarterly Review, and The Los Angeles Review.
-She is a contributor to Salon, The Believer, and The Rumpus.
+Her fiction has appeared in The Best American Short Stories, The Iowa Review, New England Review, Ploughshares, and the Los Angeles Review, and she is a contributor to Salon, The Believer, and The Rumpus.
 She received an MFA in writing from Indiana University and a PhD in English from SUNY Albany.

 Textbooks for this course:

 (Required) Donald Maass, Writing the Breakout Novel (ISBN 9781582971827)